On chordality of the power graph of finite groups: Introduction

-In \cite{Krishna}, Panda and Krishna provided a suitable bound of the vertex connectivity of power graph of the cyclic group $P(C_{n})$ where $n=p_{1}p_{2}\cdots p_{r}$ for $r \leq 3$.
-The results have extended further for $r\geq4$ by Chattopadhyay et al.~\cite{ Chattopadhyay,Chattopadhyay_1}.
-In \cite{Patra}, the authors studied the minimal cut-sets of power graph of some finite non-cyclic nilpotent groups where as in \cite{Feng}, Ma and Feng determined the chromatic number of power graph of finite groups.
-On the other hand in \cite{Panda,Krishna}, the authors discussed about the minimum degree of the power graph of finite cyclic groups.
-For more interesting related to power graphs, we refer to two survey papers \cite{Abawajy, Kumar}.

-We can define several graph classes in terms of induced forbidden subgraphs.
-These graph classes includes cographs, chordal graphs, split graphs, threshold graphs etc. In a previous paper \cite{Manna}, we started our discussion about the various forbidden induced subgraphs of power graphs.
-We have successfully identified all groups whose power graph is split and threshold where as partial results were developed for cographs and chordal graphs.
-We explored the cases of cographs and chordal graphs for the finite nilpotent groups.
-In \cite{Mehatari}, we generalized little further by trying to solve the problem, ``which power graphs are cograph?".
+Several significant graph classes can be defined in terms of induced forbidden subgraphs.
+These graph classes {include} of threshold graphs, split graphs, cographs, and chordal graphs, among others.
+In a previous paper \cite{Manna}, we started our discussion about the various forbidden induced subgraphs of power graphs.
+While only partial results were developed for cographs and chordal graphs, we have successfully identified all groups whose power graphs are split and threshold.
+Also, we characterised all finite nilpotent groups whose power graphs are cographs and chordal graphs.
+We generalised a little more in \cite{Mehatari} by attempting to address the open problem, ``classify all the finite groups whose power graph is a cograph."

-A graph is said to be \textit{chordal} if any cycle of length four and more must have a chord; or in terms of forbidden subgraphs we can define a chordal graph as a graph with no induced cycle of length more than $3$.
+A graph is said to be \textit{chordal} if any cycle of length four and more has a chord, or in terms of forbidden subgraphs, we can define a chordal graph as a graph with no induced cycle of length more than $3$.
 Identifying whether a graph is chordal or not is always a difficult task.
-If a graph is cograph it does not imply that it is a chordal graph; to draw the conclusion about chordalness of a graph one can observe that if a graph is cograph then we have to check whether this graph comprises any $4$-length cycle or not but if a graph is not a cograph then the difficulties come.
-Here, in several places, we use the concept of perfect elimination ordering (PEO) to conclude whether the power graph of a finite group is chordal or not.
-PEO provides a nice necessary and sufficient condition for the chordalness of a graph (see \cite{Gross}).
-One the other, if a graph $\Gamma$ is a chordal then all its induced subgraphs are also chordal.
-Thus it follows that if a graph $\Gamma$ contains an non-chordal induced subgraph then $\Gamma$ is also non-chordal.
+If a graph is a cograph, it does not necessarily mean that it is a chordal graph; in order to determine whether a cograph is chordal, we {need only determine} whether it has any cycle of length four.
+If a graph is not a cograph, however, difficulties arise.

+It is clear that if a graph $\Gamma$ is chordal, then all its induced subgraphs are also chordal.
+So, it follows immediately that if a graph $\Gamma$ contains a non-chordal induced subgraph, then $\Gamma$ is also a non-chordal graph.
+Thus, we can say the chordality of a graph is subgraph-closed.
+The subgraph-closed property of chordality plays a crucial role in the case of a power graph.
+It is well known that if $G$ is a finite group and $H$ is a subgroup of $G$, then $\mathcal{P}(H)$ is an induced subgraph of $\mathcal{P}(G)$.
+Thus, to draw a conclusion about the non-chordality of the power graph of a finite group $G$, it suffices to show that $G$ contains a subgroup whose power graph is not a chordal graph.